 If you’re a brand owner selling on Amazon who qualifies for Brand Registry, we, the Eva Guru team, strongly advise you to register and use its advantages right now.

-You can now manage your product listings, defend your intellectual property rights, and have access to extra marketing tools thanks to Amazon Brand Registry.
+Thanks to Amazon Brand Registry, you can now manage your product listings, defend your intellectual property rights, and access extra marketing tools.